-For that, you will need to visit the Facebook Insights Page.
-This will give you a report on all of the Pages you run.
+For that, you will need to visit the insights tab.
+Click on This will give you a report on all of the Pages you run.

 Select the Page you’re auditing and it will take you to an overview.

-- The number of users in each age group
+- The percentage of users in each age group.